Martin-Jung/Homepage/content/authors/martin/_index.md

 highlight_name: false
 ---

-Researcher, currently employed at the International Institute for Applied Systems Analysis (IIASA) working on ecological, socio-economic and environmental nexus topics.
+Researcher at the International Institute for Applied Systems Analysis (IIASA) working on ecological, socio-economic and environmental nexus topics.
 Widely interested in (Macro-)Ecology, Conservation Biology and Sustainability Science with regards to global change.
 Specialist in remote-sensing analysis and interpreting spatial data.
 Many years of experience in project management and providing quantitative solutions to environmental problems.